Spousal Caregiving at a Glance

 The strain of caring for a chronically ill or disabled spouse or partner is undeniable - in 2020, the proportion of spousal caregivers reporting their health was "excellent" or "very good" was only 32%, and that reflected a decline from NAC/AARP's 2015 report from 45%.
 As people with chronic illness or disability live longer with more complex medical situations, caregivers often pay a steep price by providing the care their loved one desires or needs.

-The nature of the relationship changes and losses due to caregiving are different for spouses and partners than for other caregivers - the caregiver/patient role often includes the loss of a singular intimate relationship and companionship.
+The nature of the relationship changes and losses due to caregiving are different for spouses and partners than for other caregivers - the transition to caregiver/patient roles often includes the loss of a singular intimate relationship and its companionship.
 The financial losses can be different too - often the patient AND the caregiver must give up paid employment (at the same time that expenses increase due to medical needs).
-It impacts the decision to have children, the way children are raised, and where and how one lives.
+Spousal caregiving impacts the decision to have children, the way children are raised, and where and how one lives and retires.
 There are few areas of life that are left untouched by the caregiver/patient role in these relationships.

-WSA's mission is to provide resources to spousal caregivers to help them manage their situations a little better.
+WSA's mission is to provide resources to spousal caregivers to help them manage their situations a little more easily.

 WSA Membership Statistics

 WSA has approximately 425 members (both Supporting and Digital) who are or were caregivers or partners to an ill or disabled partner or spouse as of Spring 2021.
 WSA's active Facebook support group includes 3,100 members.

 RAISE Family Caregivers Act - Initial Report to Congress (2021)

 AARP and National Alliance for Caregiving report - Caregiving in the U.S. (2020)

 AARP Public Policy Institute and United Hospital Fund - Family Caregivers Providing Complex Chronic Care to Their Spouses (2014)